ETS and national targets: Building a fair post-2030 climate architecture

 ETS2 is expected to play a decisive role in reducing household dependence on fossil fuels is strategically significant: it can determine not only the success of climate policy but also place social justice at the center of the transition.

-ETS Talk: Making carbon pricing for road transport and building work for central and eastern Europe
+ETS Talk: Making carbon pricing for road transport and buildings work for central and eastern Europe

 This event discusses the EU’s 2040 target and what that means for the new EU Emissions Trading System for buildings and road transport (ETS2)